 Besides the health factor, it’s cheaper to make your own too.
 The main ingredients are black beans and brown rice, which are both staples in my pantry.
 You can also use lentils and make lentil burgers in a similar way.

 I have to admit these burgers are not as firm on the inside as the ones you buy in the freezer aisle, but they do hold up well.
 There’s no cracking or falling apart and I promise the flavor is all there.

 It’s been spiced up with my favorite black bean accompaniments: fresh garlic, cumin, chili powder and cayenne.
 You can even kick it up a notch by adding some more cayenne or fresh jalapenos.

 Speaking of Mexican flavor, wouldn’t these burgers go great with some chipotle mayo or sliced avocado?
 (Ahh… if only I could… darn that avocado allergy of mine!)
 I served them on a bed of baby spinach with cheddar cheese, onion and a slice of fresh Jersey tomato.

+Pair up your black bean burgers with a side of tortilla chips and mango salsa.
 However you choose to eat it, you won’t be disappointed.
 This make-ahead dish makes for one easy and delicious dinner prep.